 California’s Future: Climate Change

-In the face of these threats, California has emerged as a leader in global efforts to reduce GHG emissions.
 Starting in 2006 with AB 32 (the Global Warming Solutions Act), the state has set increasingly ambitious emission reduction goals.
-In 2018, Governor Brown—nearing the end of his tenure—issued an executive order that called for California to become carbon neutral by 2045, and Governor Newsom signed an executive order in 2019 to leverage $700 billion in investments to increase climate resilience.
+In 2018, then-governor Jerry Brown issued an executive order calling for California to become carbon neutral by 2045, and Governor Newsom signed an executive order in 2019 to leverage $700 billion in investments to increase climate resilience.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: